-The Last Drew crew is made up of many unique people and perspectives, and we want to highlight some of these people, starting with high school teacher and cyclist Dustin Corpuz.
-In this interview we chat about teaching, how recovering from Covid is effecting his cycling, achievements and lessons learned, and so much more.
+The Last Drop crew is made up of many unique people and perspectives, and we want to highlight some of these people, starting with high school teacher and cyclist Dustin Corpuz.
+In this interview we chat about teaching, how recovering from Covid is affecting his cycling, achievements and lessons learned, and so much more.

 My name is Dustin Corpuz and I am a high school teacher.
 I have always been passionate about sports and active living.
 Growing up I played soccer competitively, as well as a number of sports on the side, from tennis, hockey, skiing and golf.
 I have always enjoyed team sports, because of the comradery and friendships gained.
 In addition to being involved in sports, I have also enjoyed being outdoors, from fishing, camping and hiking.